uit-no/hpc-doc/guides/jobs.rst

 .. _network: http://en.wikipedia.org/wiki/InfiniBand

-..
-FIXME

-See :doc:`here <./key-numbers-about-stallo/>` for more details.
+See here :ref:`stallo` for more details.

 Job to node mapping
 -------------------